 Note: The minimum real weight is the actual weight of the vehicle and load combined.
 It cannot be more than the maximum authorised mass (MAM).

-Rules on Lorries used for Practical Driving Test in the United Kingdom
+Lorries Used for Practical Driving Test in United Kingdom